axiros/docutools/CONTRIBUTING.md

 **Before committing:**

 1. run `make tests` to run the tests (fix any issue)
-1. run `make docs` to run the literal programming tests (fix any issue)
+1. run `make docs` to run the literate programming tests (fix any issue)
 1. follow our [commit message convention](#commit-message-convention)

 If you are unsure about how to fix or ignore a warning,